 Cons:

-• If, for any reason you have to leave the plan early, any gains on your contributions would then go to the other plan members.
-In which case, there is a possibility you would receive far less than what you originally put in (because of the fees and sales charges typically associated with these plans).
+- If, for any reason, you have to leave the plan early, any gains on your contributions would then go to the other plan members.
+In this case, there is a possibility you would receive far less than what you initially put in (because of the fees and sales charges typically associated with these plans).